18F/handbook/_pages/policies/detailing-and-offboarding-policies/leaving-tts.md

 Include your termination date, which should be at least two weeks out.
 Your last day at TTS cannot be a federal holiday.

+*Once you’ve sent your official letter of notice we will assume your departure is public knowledge*, so if you would like to tell folks yourself, please handle those notifications ahead of time.

 ### 2. Provide summary reviews for direct reports (Supervisors only)

 If you are a supervisor and you are leaving within 120 days of the next review period, you need to provide to your supervisor a summary review of each of the employees that report into you.
 An employee's review needs to come from a supervisor that they've worked under for 120 days.